Skip to main content

 For Women Navigating Perimenopause and Beyond

 For a woman in her 40s, a wellness screening might show rising LDL cholesterol and perhaps the first indication of increasing blood pressure.
 She might report experiencing irregular menstrual cycles, sleep disturbances, hot flashes, and mood volatility.
 These are the classic hallmarks of perimenopause, the transition leading to menopause.
-These symptoms and metabolic shifts are driven by the fluctuating and eventual decline of ovarian production.
+These symptoms and metabolic shifts are driven by the fluctuating and eventual decline of ovarian estrogen and progesterone production.

 A targeted hormone protocol aims to restore the body’s signaling architecture, addressing the root cause of metabolic and symptomatic distress.

 Hormone therapy for women is tailored to their specific life stage and symptoms.
-The goal is to smooth the hormonal volatility of and replenish the hormones that decline after menopause.
+The goal is to smooth the hormonal volatility of perimenopause and replenish the hormones that decline after menopause.
 A typical protocol involves:

 • Estradiol ∞ This is the primary female sex hormone, and replacing it is the most effective way to alleviate symptoms like hot flashes, night sweats, and vaginal dryness.
 It also has protective effects on bone density and can help normalize cholesterol levels.
 It is typically administered via a transdermal patch or gel, which provides steady absorption.